 Peace and Conflict Resolution, Social Movements and Resistance, Systemic Violence, Systemic Transformation, Nonviolence

 Derek Sweetman is a PhD Candidate at the School for Conflict Analysis and Resolution at GMU.
-He is the Dispute Resolution Director and Foundation Director at the Better Business Bureau of Metropolitan Washington, DC and Eastern Pennsylvania and a graduate lecturer for S-CAR and George Mason's New Century College.
+He is the Dispute Resolution Director and Foundation Director at the Better Business Bureau of Metropolitan Washington, DC and Eastern Pennsylvania and a graduate lecturer for S-CAR and George Mason's School of Integrative Studies (formerly New Century College).
 He teaches courses in conflict transformation, community conflict resolution, peace studies, critical conflict resolution, American foreign policy, and social movements.
 Derek was a member of the Unrest Magazine editorial cell from 2010-2014 and published and edited OJPCR: The Online Journal of Peace and Conflict Resolution from 1998-2007.
 He served on the Board of Directors for the DC Chapter of the Association for Conflict Resolution from 2005-2010.

 Current research examines the long-term failures of efforts to limit U.S. state violence by citizens and movement groups.